Sam Hunt (poet): Education

 Hunt was educated at St Peter's College, Auckland which he attended from 1958 to 1963.
 At St Peter's Hunt chafed under the Christian Brothers' authoritarianism.
 He would later recount on numerous occasions an incident in which he was strapped for reciting a poem by James K. Baxter, which had sexual imagery, in the classroom.
 He was 14 at the time.

-He had a pronounced stutter and an original style of dress and deportment which did not help.
 He expressed his individuality and the pressures of adolescence in poems.
 Some of his earliest poems were published in the St Peter's College annual magazines.
 However, Hunt was good at some sports (running and diving) and had academic success.
 He has said that at the end of his sixth form year (he was 16) it was indicated to him by the headmaster of the school that he was not expected to return for the upper sixth form year.
 Hunt interpreted this as a request to leave school, which he did.
 In his final year at St Peter's his English master had been the poet Ken Arvidson and he had obtained University Entrance.

 Hunt has said that "if Mr Arvidson ... had not come to the school, I would not have lasted [at St Peter's] as long as I did, and I'd just turned sixteen when I left.
 He introduced me to poets like Gordon Challis, who I've gone on loving ever since".
 Arvidson endowed a poetry prize at St Peter's that was awarded to Hunt in 1963.
 One of Hunt's most reproduced poems is Brother Lynch, a poem about a St Peter's College teacher, Brother J B Lynch, who was sympathetic to the young Hunt.
 An annual literature competition at St Peter's College is named after Hunt, and he has acted as its judge.
+He is also remembered at St Peter's because of the large Pōhutukawa surviving from the early days of the college and dubbed the Sam Hunt Tree from which the student Hunt recited poems to his bemused contemporaries.

 In the period 1964–67, Hunt led a restless wandering life around New Zealand but particularly between Auckland and Wellington, attending university in both cities.
 He spent brief periods truck-driving and panel-beating, but he graduated from teachers college and taught briefly in a secondary school (Mana College) before deciding, in the late 1960s, to devote himself to poetry writing.